 7. Once the county or municipality receives your letter of approval, you will obtain a building permit from them.

 8. Once you have completed your project, you will need to contact Bennett-Watkins Fire Rescue directly and schedule a final inspection.
-This final inspection will include inspecting your new driveway and ensuring that the dimensions are correct that you stated on your approved site plan, your address is clearly visible from the road with the proper dimensions, and that your road base is class 6 or better with the proper depth.
+This final inspection will include inspecting your new driveway and ensuring that the dimensions are in compliance with fire code as stated on your approved site plan, your address is clearly visible from the road with the proper dimensions, and that your road base is class 6 or better with the proper depth and compaction.

-9. Once your final inspection is completed, we will sign off on your permit from the county that you received to turn in for your certificate of occupancy.
+9. Once your final inspection is completed, we will sign off on your permit so that you may obtain your certificate of occupancy.

-Please see the following documents at the bottom of this page, to access the application, fee schedule, and apparatus access road requirements.
+Please see the documents at the bottom of this page to access the application, fee schedule, and apparatus access road requirements.